 Here’s how to use an employee recognition platform as an internal communication tool:

 - Retain your top performers

 If you’re searching for an effective recognition and rewards platform you should consider Bucketlist.

-G2 Crowd is a helpful resource for those who prefer to delve into in-depth research and gain customer insights before deciding which tool is the right fit for their respective teams and organizations.
+G2 Crowd is a helpful resource, rather than an internal communication software, for those who prefer to delve into in-depth research and gain customer insights before deciding which tool is the right fit for their respective teams and organizations.

-If you’re on the hunt for some of the best communication tools for your internal communications team, you should look at G2 Crowd for unbiased user reviews on various tools.
+If you’re on the hunt for some of the best internal communication software for your internal communications team, you should look at G2 Crowd for unbiased user reviews.

 G2 Crowd is a great resource you should check out before deciding to purchase an online collaboration tool.

-- They have a team software collaboration category for those looking for online collaboration tools ideal for team communication.
+- Team software collaboration category for those looking for online collaboration tools

-No matter which online collaboration tool you decide to use for effective internal communications, you need to ensure it’s the right fit for the way your organization is structured.
+We hope our list of internal communications ideas and tools has proven valuable.
+Remember, no matter which online collaboration tool you decide to use for effective internal communications, you need to ensure that it’s the right fit.

-Free trials are an excellent way for you to play around with the tool and assess whether it’s the right fit for your internal communications.
-PSST, we have a free trial for ContactMonkey’s internal communication tool, just get in touch with our reps so we can set up your account!
+Free trials and demos for internal business communication tools are an excellent way for you to play around with the tool and assess whether it’s the right choice for your internal communications.